Addressing St. Helier's footfall decline

 Declines in footfall in traditional High Streets is a well-publicised trend thanks to the popularity of online shopping.
 The King Street trend, while not dramatic, should be a cause for concern for Jersey’s retailers and the wider economy, particularly in relation to the island’s year-round visitor experience.

-The Institute of Place Management (IPM) will run a workshop in St Helier on 9 November 2017, 14.30-16.30 at The Radisson.
-The workshop will review the evidence available about St Helier’s town centre performance and compare that with the British Isles, with a focus on towns with similar characteristics to St. Helier.
-The IPM will then work with stakeholders attending the workshop to develop an understanding of possible existing challenges and future options for the town.
+The Institute of Place Management (IPM) ran a workshop at The Radisson Blu on 9 November 2017.
+The workshop reviewed the evidence available about St. Helier’s town centre performance and compared that with the British Isles, with a focus on towns with similar characteristics to St. Helier.
+The IPM then worked with stakeholders attending the workshop to develop an understanding of possible existing challenges and future options for the town.

 Who are the IPM?